Suhas2002G/Santa-Treasure/README.md

   - An OTP (One-Time Password) is sent to the customer's email when the delivery is scheduled.
   - The order will only be marked as "Delivered" when the correct OTP is entered by the user.

-- **Dashboard:**
-  - Admins can get an overview of the deliveries, including the total number of gifts delivered and pending deliveries.

 ---